Server Settings

 Editing entries

 • Lock entry timeout (min.): You can determine a specific lock entry timeout (min.).
-By default this is five minutes, however, you can increase or decrease the lock entry timeout, if required.
+By default this is five minutes; however, you can increase or decrease the lock entry timeout, if required.
 If a user has opened an entry but is not working with it, this specific entry will then be locked automatically if the timeout set up in the Server Manager has expired.
+The maximum value that can be set is 30 minutes.

 Private databases

 • Automatically create private databases for new users: You can determine whether a private database should be created automatically for every new user on the Enterprise Server.
 Those private databases will then also be stored to the server and users can add their own private entries there which are not supposed to be part of the company's server database.
-Private databases will be displayed as Private_DB_<USER>.pswe in the Database area.
+Moreover, you can determine the Default DB name prefix.

 • Automatically delete private databases for deleted users: You can further determine whether private databases should be deleted automatically from the server once the user is removed from the Enterprise Server.
 If this option is enabled and a user is deleted in the Server Manager, their private database will be deleted from the server.